KamaliniNL/social-robot-design-portfolio/group-work/indepth.md

 **Puppeteering guidelines:** Written to ensure consistent and legible MiRo-E operation - smooth stick movements, staying in character, improvising where appropriate, being open to different interpretations.

-**Poster:** Produced by Liz van Ginderen and Kamalini Narayanan.
+**Poster:** Designed by me and Liz van Ginderen.
 Planning notes from Session 8 specified that the poster should show example cards, use the same visual style as the card set, and clearly display case, tool structure, game explanation, and evidence of application with images of the tool in use.

 **Video:** Planning notes from Session 8 specified four content sections within a five-minute format - challenge framing, tool demonstration, failure modes, and evaluation - with a